201 KAR 26:210. Educational requirements for licensure as a licensed psychological associate.

 RELATES TO: KRS 319.064

-STATUTORY AUTHORITY: KRS 319.032
+STATUTORY AUTHORITY: KRS 319.032(1)(a), (2)

-Section 1.
-Educational Requirements.
-(1) A master's degree from a recognized institution of higher learning in this administrative regulation;
+(1) An applicant shall have a master's degree from a recognized institution of higher learning that complies with Section 3 of this administrative regulation;

-(2) The program, wherever it may be administratively housed, is clearly identified by the granting institution as a psychology program.
-The program shall specify in pertinent institutional catalogs and brochures its intent to educate and train professional psychologists;
+(b) Specify in pertinent institutional catalogs and brochures its intent to educate and train professional psychologists;

 Section 2.
 (1) In determining the acceptability of curricular experiences and course work, the following factors shall be considered: